miage-lille/troll-of-fame/README.md

 At the end of each battle, the trolls want to compare the number and attributes of the slain elves.
 And with **ToF** it should be easy ⋯ Should.

 ## Excercices

+This Kata will make you discover Property Based Testing.
+Along the kata, you will learn some kind of properties you may extract and test in a program.
+This may lead to catch new bugs in the program.
+Lucky you, that is our goal!
+Whenever you find a new bug, you have to fix it before going to the next step.

 ### Work with legacy code